 With training, your employees could introduce new and efficient ideas to your business to ultimately make it more profitable.
 While this seems like something that could be costly, the idea is that training a single employee to handle multiple roles effectively means you don’t need to hire as many staff members.
 This is a great way to downsize your business, make it more agile and also improve the customer experience thanks to more dedicated and knowledgeable staff members.

-Utilizing remote services such as virtual meetings and remote desktops is a great way to cut down on certain expenses.
+Utilising remote services such as virtual meetings and remote desktops is a great way to cut down on certain expenses.
 For instance, travel costs to attend meetings might be expensive compared to just using a remote or virtual service.
 Similarly, hiring employees that come to your physical business location will be more expensive than hiring a remote employee that works from home.